-If walking up the stairs is too strenuous for you, which is absolutely understandable, the best way to get to Fira is the cable car.
-Expect some queues, especially if it’s summer and there are more cruise boats arriving around the same time.
+If you decide to walk up the stairs, be mindful of the donkey droppings.
+And if this uphill walk is too strenuous for you, the best way to get to Fira is the cable car.
+Expect some queues, especially if it’s summer and there are more cruise ships arriving around the same time.

 Santorini is really, really picturesque.
 The blue-and-white houses are famous all over the world.
 The iconic blue-domed church overlooking the sea immediately brings up images of Greece.

 Unless you are in your own private balcony with a view to the caldera, please be mindful of your surroundings.
-We can assure you that locals have had enough of disrespectful experiences!
+I can assure you that locals have had enough of disrespectful experiences!

 Don’t leave rubbish behind

 This should really be taken for granted anywhere we travel to, but I can’t fail to mention it.
 Please do not leave rubbish behind.
 Although the beach bars and other establishments generally take care of the beaches, we should all do our bit to help.